Udit365/Web-Developement-Fundamentals/HTML_Fundamentals/3_The_BODY_Tag.md

 ## Table Background

-With the help of `background` attribute, we can set any colour or, image as the background of the whole table or, for some specific column/row/cell as well.
+With the help of `background` attribute, we can set any image as the background of the whole table or, for some specific column/row/cell as well.

-The following example shows, how to add a specific colour as the table background :
+The following example shows, how to add an image as the table background :

 ```HTML
 <table width="30%" border="1" background="Image URL">